m-delfino/influenzanet-setup-guide/redeploying-changes/2-build-and-redeploy.md

 To update the deployment and use the newly built image, we can take an example of a change that occurs in the participant-webapp:

-1. Once a code change is made, wait for Github to complete building and deploying the image to Dockerhub.
+1. Once a code change is made, wait for GitHub to complete building and deploying the image to Dockerhub.

 2. You can get the version number of this new build by signing into dockerhub, click on the repository (here the participant-webapp  repository), look for a recently uploaded image.
-Generally version numbers are marked according to the latest tags of their corresponding Github repositories.
+Generally version numbers are marked according to the latest tags of their corresponding GitHub repositories.

 3. Next sign into GKE, navigate to Kubernetes Engine, and click on workloads.